yrshaikh/Issue-Tracker/README.md

 # Issue-Tracker

-# Steps to run the project
+# How to get started
-1. Download Visual Studio 2017 Community Edition
+1. Download and run Visual Studio 2017 Community Edition
-2. Run the SQL scripts present in the Database project
+2. Run the SQL scripts present in the DB Scripts project
 3. Update the connection strings of your local database
 4. Run